Welcome to the Geography curriculum webpage

 - For the pupils holistic development

 - Geography will be taught on alternating terms, see Geography Coverage Map for topics covered:

-- Schemes of work begin with a local focus then aim to extend pupils geographical knowledge and skills with plenty of fieldwork and outdoor learning opportunities for them to explore to engage in real life experiences
+- Schemes of work begin with a local focus then aim to extend pupils geographical knowledge and skills.

 - Schemes of work will provide a key knowledge and a key skill objective broken down into smaller steps that will be developed and reviewed through a sequence of learning.